streamlit/docs/content/kb/using-streamlit/buttons.md

 ---
-title: Buttons, buttons, buttons!
+title: Button behavior and examples
 slug: /knowledge-base/using-streamlit/buttons
 ---

-# Buttons, buttons, buttons!
+# Button behavior and examples

 ## TLDR

 Buttons do not retain state.
-They return `True` on the page load resulting from their click and then immediately go back to `False`.
-If you nest something inside a button, then it will go away as soon as the user takes their next action (because the page reloads and the button becomes `False`).
+They return `True` on the page load resulting from their click and immediately return to `False` on the next load.
+If a displayed element is nested inside `if st.button('Click me'):`, the element will be visible when the button is clicked and disappear as soon as the user takes their next action.
+This is because the page reloads and the button becomes `False`.

 ## Use cases for buttons

-When you have code conditioned on a button's value, it will execute once in response to the button being clicked and then not again (until the button is clicked again).
+When code is conditioned on a button's value, it will execute once in response to the button being clicked and not again (until the button is clicked again).

-### Things to nest inside of a button
+### Nest inside of a button:

-1. Transient messages that immediately go away
+- Transient messages that immediately disappear.
-2. Once-per-click processes that saves data to session state, a file, or a database
+- Once-per-click processes that saves data to session state, a file, or a database.

-### Things to not nest inside of a button
+### Do not nest inside of a button:

-1. Displayed items that should persist as the user continues
+- Displayed items that should persist as the user continues.
-2. Other widgets
+- Other widgets
-3. Processes that neither modify session state nor write to a file/database\*
+- Processes that neither modify session state nor write to a file/database.\*

-\*Exception: This can be appropriate if you want a disposable result.
-For example, imagine you have a "Validate" button for the purpose of creating an alert to say 'Valid' or 'Invalid' and no need to keep that info.
-That could be a process conditioned directly on a button.
+\* This can be appropriate when disposable results are desired.
+If you have a "Validate" button, that could be a process conditioned directly on a button.
+It could be used to create an alert to say 'Valid' or 'Invalid' with no need to keep that info.

 ## Common logic with buttons

 ### Show a quick message with a basic button

-Suppose you want to give the user a quick button to check if an entry is valid, but not keep that check displayed as the user continues:
+If you want to give the user a quick button to check if an entry is valid, but not keep that check displayed as the user continues:

 ```python